SalazarPedro/os-orcamentos/README.md

   - Mão de obra
   - Total final
 - Geração e salvamento do orçamento no Google Sheets
-- Criação automática do PDF do orçamento
+- Criação automática do documento do orçamento

 ---